shmkane/SellStick/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Server Info(please complete the following information):**
  - Server Version: [e.g. SellStick 1.14]
  - SellStick version[e.g. 10.0.1.
 Found in /sellstick menu]

 **Additional context**
-Add any other context about the problem here.
+Please upload your config.yml as well as prices.yml and any additional files necessary